hpc/dcp/README.md

 **-f**, **--force**

 Remove existing destination files if creation or truncation fails.
-If the destination filesystem is specified to be unreliable, specifying this option may lower performance (each failure will cause the entire file to be invalidated and copied again).
+If the destination filesystem is specified to be unreliable (**-U**, **--unreliable-filesystem**), this option may lower performance since each failure will cause the entire file to be invalidated and copied again.

 **-h**, **--help**